Tithes & Alms

 Rebuke not an elder, but intreat him as a father 19 Against an elder receive not an accusation, but before two or three witnesses.
 20 Them that sin rebuke before all, that others also may fear.

-• In the instances of an accusation against an elder, it must be before two or three witnesses and whoever sinned.
+In the instances of an accusation against an elder, it must be before two or three witnesses and whoever is accused of sinning.
 Also, whether it's the elder and/or the accuser(s), them that sinned must be rebuked before all the church so others may also fear.
-When it comes to the church in general, whomever they may be, if someone continues to do wrong, its unlawful to bear a grudge or render evil for evil:
+When it comes to the church in general, whomever they may be, if someone continues to do wrong, it's unlawful to bear a grudge or render evil for evil:

 Leviticus 19:18